rohitsinghlab/raygun/README.md

 ```
 raygun-sample-single --leninfo <Length json file>  <template-fasta-file> <output-folder>
 ```

-In addition, if the rare case that the off-the-shelf sequence reconstruction of the template was poor, both `raygun-sample-single` and `raygun-sample-multiple` allows finetuning by setting up the `--finetuning` option.
+Additionally, in the rare case that the off-the-shelf sequence reconstruction of the template is poor, both `raygun-sample-single` and `raygun-sample-multiple` allows finetuning (as our earlier model) by enabling the `--finetuning` option.
 For detailed instructions, please look at the `example_sh` folder for working examples.

 ### Training the model